Taking part in decisions about my care

 What if I do Nothing?

-Your healthcare professional can explain what may happen if you choose not to go ahead with your planned treatment.
+Your healthcare professional can explain the risks of not doing your planned treatment.

 Download the NHS inform leaflet - It's ok to ask.